 Karma means action, deed and doing, willfully or simi-unaware.
 Only a fraction of karma is expressed in words and visible behavior.
 The rest plays out within the mind as wishes, secret urges, neuroses and our daily emotions.
 Each moment of intention spins a cord of karma that will pull events we face in later lives or within this life.
 Just because the inner life is invisible to others, it still has consequences, like a string on a puppet that moves its legs and mouth.
 Right now, this human body walks and talks controlled by karmic strings invisible to our eyes.
 These strings are spun from our thoughts and emotions, we call them habits, personality, and what I like and dislike.

 Every single moment this stream of being is bombarded with uncountable impressions through the senses, through memories and the echoes of present thoughts.
 This colorful and multifaceted barrage that we call our life and world, is it fate, destiny, or divine intervention?
-Whatever the label, it is the infinitely detailed consequences of mental, verbal and physical actions created by former moment of the same stream of mind.
+Whatever the label, it is the infinitely detailed consequences of mental, verbal and physical actions created by former moments of the same stream of mind.
 That is the law of karma.
 Is it personal?
 Yes, it is.
 Is it created by the present you?
 No it isn’t.
 Is it created by someone else?
-Absolutely not.
-The present mind suffers or enjoys the consequences of actions created by earlier moment of mind.
-Not somebody’s else’s mind, but your mind.
-It’s the ultimate conspiracy, but also the perfect justice.
-It’s a workable situation, because you can change your karma, by changing habits and direct your own destiny, in the present.
+Absolutely not!
+The present mind suffers or enjoys the consequences of actions created by earlier moments of mind.
+Not somebody else’s mind, but your mind.
+This is the ultimate conspiracy, but also the perfect justice.
+Moreover, it isn’t carved in stone; it’s a workable situation, because you can change your karma, by changing habits and direct your own destiny, in the present.

 There are two ways to deal with already created karma.
 One is to throw more balls of kindness and mindful presence.
 The other is skillful ways of catching previous thrown balls by handling the pains and the joys that we experience every day, emotions in all varieties, and in the form of people around us, moods of every kind, dilemmas and obligations.
 All that happens can be used as way to loosen up the knots of self.
 One way is to savor each moment, appreciating its uniqueness, it makes you more content and enriched.
-One way is to give room to every pain and pleasure, it makes you more balanced on an even keel.
-One way is to think, this is all magical illusions, it makes you less frustrated and more at ease.
-One way is to shoulder hurts, wishing others to be free, it fosters greater courage and a noble mind.
+One way is to give room to every pain and pleasure; this makes you more balanced on an even keel.
+One way is to think, this is all magical illusions; this makes you less frustrated and more at ease.
+One way is to shoulder hurts, wishing others to be free; this fosters greater courage and a noble mind.

 May every ball we throw be boundless kindness and compassion and every action noble and spontaneous, to pacify and enrich, to magnetize and subjugate, ensuring peace and freedom for everyone.Featured image: Fun in Galway by Barnacles Hostels.
 Photo of ball player by Moise Theodor, Romania.